WWE News: Additional Stipulation Added To New ‘Brand-To-Brand Invitation’

-WWE brought in a new “Brand-To-Brand Invitation” this past week to help shake things up a bit, and a new stipulation has already been added.
-The invitation allows for superstars to appear on the shows of other brands, but not repeatedly.
+WWE brought in a new “Brand-to-Brand Invitation” this past week to help shake things up a bit, and a new stipulation has already been added.
+The invitation allows for superstars to appear on the shows of other brands but not repeatedly.
 A new rule has been added less than one week into its existence, which will strictly limit how many times a superstar can appear on another brand.

 On Friday Night SmackDown, NXT Women’s Champion Charlotte Flair appeared to make life chaotic for superstars on the blue brand.
 She showed up to stir the pot between Sasha Banks and SmackDown Women’s Champion Bayley, but Flair is a member of the Raw brand.

-Wrestle Talk reported that the new stipulation would limit each superstar to four appearances on another brand that isn’t their own.
+Wrestle Talk reported that the new stipulation would limit each superstar to four appearances on a brand that isn’t their own.
 With Charlotte’s appearance on SmackDown, she has already used one of her allowed jumps.

 Next week, Charlotte will be back on the blue brand to face off against Bayley, which will make two appearances for her.